lmlukoseviciute/enerheads-quant-challenge/readme.md

 6. Minimal possible bid to place is 1 MW.
 Hence we are only able to charge 0.25 MWh for a 15 minute interval.

 Write a code that finds schedule that generates best profit (discharging revenue - charging costs) for a given interval of hours:
-1. Implement given constraints using pyomo library in a `SingleMarketSolver` class of [BESS_knapsack_problem.ipynb](https://github.com/jkved/enerheads-quant-challenge/blob/main/BESS_knapsack_problem.ipynb) file
+1. Implement given constraints, parameters and decision variables using pyomo library in a `SingleMarketSolver` class of [BESS_knapsack_problem.ipynb](https://github.com/jkved/enerheads-quant-challenge/blob/main/BESS_knapsack_problem.ipynb) file
 2. Write a method that creates instances of template class `SingleMarketSolver` and calculates generated profit for entire dataset.
 Hint - you may want to run a single optimization task for one day and carry constraints for the other day.
 3. What is the optimal schedule optimization horizon? (i.e 24 hours, 25, 25.5?).
 4. Calculate 95% confidence interval for profit per MWh (EUR/MWh).